jyurkanin/CppNeural/README.md

 The generated code has no unrolled loops which makes compilation much faster.
 With huge unrolled loops, compiling can take like 20mins because the generated code is like 100kloc.
 No adjoint method (cringe)
-A cool demo
+A cool demo that draws a circle
-Good luck